Moving to the Other Side of the World… But Visiting First

 By Amanda Lynn

 Moving to another culture and context, often on the other side of the planet, is a huge step, right?
 What’s it like there?
 How will you do?
 What should you bring?
 Who will you work with?
-Nothing can eliminate all the surprises, twists and turns that come with a cross-cultural move, but visiting the field before you go can really help.
+Nothing can eliminate all the surprises, twists and turns that come with a cross-cultural move, but taking a survey trip and visiting the field before you go can really help.

 Most Pioneers appointees, whether single or married, take a survey trip that lasts from two to three weeks.
 Though it seems like a large expense and time commitment, Pioneers views the trip as an integral part of training and preparation for going.

 A pre-field coach for Pioneers who are preparing for overseas service explains, “A survey trip helps missionaries have realistic expectations about life in that area, and it helps them know better how to prepare for the challenges they will face.”
 He continues, “Mostly it is to overcome an idealized view of what it means to live overseas.”

 Sean and Deanna’s Survey Trip

 Sean and Deanna just returned from a two-week trip to South Asia.
 They went to meet the people, explore the land and culture and connect with several Pioneers church-planting teams there.